United States Military Weapons of War

 U.S. Army Night Vision and Electronic Sensors Directorate (NVESD) is part of the governing body that dictates the name of the generation of night vision technologies.
 The U.S. Army has not yet authorized the use of the name GEN-IV night vision technology.

 MOLLE is an Army and Marine Corps item that replaces the aging ALICE (All-purpose, Lightweight, Individual Carrying Equipment) pack and Integrated Individual Fighting System introduced in 1988.
 One of the main components of the MOLLE system is the nylon mesh vest that has removable pockets to accommodate different carrying needs.

 Some of the new technology centers on the MOLLE's frame.
 A new anatomically-contoured frame made with plastic originally used in automobile bumpers has dramatically increased durability, functioning in temperatures ranging from -40 to 120 degrees F. MOLLE also advances load-carrying ability with its new suspension system.
 Heavily-padded shoulder straps and waist belt are adjustable for varying torso lengths, eliminating the two sizes of ALICE.
 Additionally, the Fighting Load Carrier (FLC) replaces the Load Bearing Equipment (LBE) web belt and suspenders of the ALICE.

 By itself, the Interceptor vest insulates a soldier from shrapnel and 9-mm pistol rounds.
 When the protective inserts are added, the system acts as a ballistic barrier to 7.62-mm rifle ammunition.
-The previous flak vest only offered protection against fragmentation.
+The previous flak vest, used before 2002, only offered protection against fragmentation.

 A weapon that failed to take off is the "Metal Storm."
 It was capable of firing 1 million rounds a minute.